frame-lang/frame-docs/intermediate_frame/control_flow.rst

       - Closes test statement

 The boolean expression can be any expression that evaluates to a boolean.
-T

 .. code-block::
-    :caption:
+    :caption: TODO

     var x:bool = true
     x ? print("x is true") :|